Cross-industry standard process for data mining

-Cross-industry standard process for data mining, known as CRISP-DM, is an open standard process model that describes common approaches used by data mining experts.
+The Cross-industry standard process for data mining, known as CRISP-DM, is an open standard process model that describes common approaches used by data mining experts.
 It is the most widely-used analytics model.

-In 2015, IBM released a new methodology called Analytics Solutions Unified Method for Data Mining/Predictive Analytics (also known as ASUM-DM) which refines and extends CRISP-DM.
+In 2015, IBM released a new methodology called Analytics Solutions Unified Method for Data Mining/Predictive Analytics (also known as ASUM-DM), which refines and extends CRISP-DM.

 History

 CRISP-DM was conceived in 1996 and became a European Union project under the ESPRIT funding initiative in 1997.
-The project was led by five companies: Integral Solutions Ltd (ISL), Teradata, Daimler AG, NCR Corporation and OHRA, an insurance company.
+The project was led by five companies: Integral Solutions Ltd (ISL), Teradata, Daimler AG, NCR Corporation, and OHRA, an insurance company.

 This core consortium brought different experiences to the project.
-ISL, later acquired and merged into SPSS.
+ISL, was later acquired and merged into SPSS.
 The computer giant NCR Corporation produced the Teradata data warehouse and its own data mining software.
 Daimler-Benz had a significant data mining team.
-OHRA was just starting to explore the potential use of data mining.
+OHRA was starting to explore the potential use of data mining.

 The first version of the methodology was presented at the 4th CRISP-DM SIG Workshop in Brussels in March 1999, and published as a step-by-step data mining guide later that year.

-Between 2006 and 2008, a CRISP-DM 2.0 SIG was formed and there were discussions about updating the CRISP-DM process model.
+Between 2006 and 2008, a CRISP-DM 2.0 SIG was formed, and there were discussions about updating the CRISP-DM process model.
 The current status of these efforts is not known.
 However, the original crisp-dm.org website cited in the reviews, and the CRISP-DM 2.0 SIG website are both no longer active.

 While many non-IBM data mining practitioners use CRISP-DM, IBM is the primary corporation that currently uses the CRISP-DM process model.
 It makes some of the old CRISP-DM documents available for download and it has incorporated it into its SPSS Modeler product.